collective/contentrules.slack/README.rst

 contentrules.slack
 ==================

-Plone content rules action to post a message on a Slack channel
+Plone content rules action to post a message on a Slack channel.

+Read the whole `documentation:<http://contentrulesslack.readthedocs.io/>`_.

 Health
 ------